 The Tanzania government has put in place several policies, strategies and plans that are directly addressing issues pertaining to climate change and their impacts on various sectors.
 These sectors, which are highly affected by climate change, have put in place policy statements and directives that seek to provide the remedies to the impacts of climate change.
 These policies, strategies and plans further provides policy directives, guidelines and steps towards addressing adaptation and mitigation priorities by the various sectors that are affected by climate change.

-The draft version of the revised Forest Policy reiterates how climate change is poised to affect forests as climate is projected to shift towards drier regimes.
 Key policy areas relevant to climate change include Forest Land Management and Ecosystem Conservation and Management.
 Several policy statements related to climate change and REDD+ are instituted.
 These policy statements are instrumental in putting forward the roadmap for engagement of activities beyond the forests to address both mitigation and adaptation measures.

 Tanzania developed the National Agricultural Policy of 2013 under this policy sustainable development of the agriculture is given as the priority of the government of Tanzania and it should be based on the safeguarding of the environment.
 Agricultural intensification spearheaded by the government should entail a low carbon pathway in order to contribute to mitigation of climate change.

 The following policy statements have been put forward by the government in the policy to address environment and climate change issues pertaining to the agricultural sector;

-- i) In collaboration with relevant ministries, coordination of sustainable environmental early warning and monitoring systems shall be strengthened; - ii) The Government in collaboration with other stakeholders shall strive to improve adaptation measures to climate change effects and deal with all the risks involved; - iii) Public awareness on sustainable environmental conservation and environmental friendly crop husbandry practices (sustainable agriculture) shall be promoted; - iv) The Government shall enforce environmental laws and regulations that minimize environmental degradation as of result of agricultural activities; - v) Activities that enhance the carbon storage capacity such as conservation agriculture and agro-forestry shall be up-scaled; - vi) Public awareness on the opportunities of agriculture as potential carbon sink and mechanism to benefit from carbon market shall be established according to international protocols; and - vii)Efficient use of renewable natural resources shall be strengthened.
+- In collaboration with relevant ministries, coordination of sustainable environmental early warning and monitoring systems shall be strengthened; - The Government in collaboration with other stakeholders shall strive to improve adaptation measures to climate change effects and deal with all the risks involved;

+- Public awareness on sustainable environmental conservation and environmental friendly crop husbandry practices (sustainable agriculture) shall be promoted; - The Government shall enforce environmental laws and regulations that minimize environmental degradation as of result of agricultural activities; - Activities that enhance the carbon storage capacity such as conservation agriculture and agro-forestry shall be up-scaled; - Public awareness on the opportunities of agriculture as potential carbon sink and mechanism to benefit from carbon market shall be established according to international protocols; and - Efficient use of renewable natural resources shall be strengthened.

 Tanzania established a REDD+ Strategy in 2013 after long process of consultations on how to address climate change mitigation in the forest sector.
-As part of the global efforts to reducing emission of green-house gases, REDD+ package is a standalone effort focusing on forestry sector.
+As part of the global efforts to reducing emission of greenhouse gases, REDD+ package is a standalone effort focusing on forestry sector.
 Institutionalization of the REDD+ initiative is based on the long term commitment of the Tanzania government on forest management and address issues of climate change.
 The REDD+ Strategy give additional thrust to the Forest Policy on management of forest resources in the country especially those under private, community and general lands that previously received little attention from the government.
 The REDD+ strategy identified eight key factors responsible for deforestation and forest degradation that need to be dealt with.
 These included;

-- i) Charcoal and firewood demand for domestic and industrial use - ii) Illegal and unsustainable harvesting of forest products - iii) Forest fires - iv) Agricultural expansion - v) Overgrazing and nomadic pastoral practices - vi) Infrastructure development - vii) Settlement and resettlement - viii) Introduction of alien and invasive species
+- Charcoal and firewood demand for domestic and industrial use

+- Illegal and unsustainable harvesting of forest products

+- Forest fires

+- Agricultural expansion

+- Overgrazing and nomadic pastoral practices

+- Infrastructure development

+- Settlement and resettlement

+- Introduction of alien and invasive species